SEARCH RFS:

 What Form of Glutamine Is Best?

 There are a few forms of glutamine, which can be confusing.
-L-glutamine is the most bioavailable form produced by the human body – it’s also the form found in most supplements.
+L-glutamine is the most bioavailable form produced by the human body – it’s also in most supplements.

 Is Glutamine Better in Pill or Powder?

-Whether you pick glutamine powder or capsules depends on your preference; both forms will boost your glutamine levels.
+Whether you pick glutamine powder or capsules depends on your preference.

-That said, glutamine powder has a slight edge over pills as it dissolves easily in liquids and may be easier to absorb.
-Plus, the powder is better if you want to take a higher dose
+That said, glutamine powder has a slight edge over pills as it dissolves in liquids and may be easier to absorb.
+Plus, the powder is better if you want a higher dose.

 On the other hand, glutamine capsules are convenient to take on the go (and you won’t taste them).

 There is no official recommended dosage for glutamine.
-However, most experts suggest 5 grams of glutamine taken 1-2 times daily with food.
+However, most experts suggest 5 grams taken 1-2 times daily with food.

 Those engaging in prolonged exercise and intense training (like bodybuilders and endurance athletes) may need up to 10 grams twice daily before or after an intense workout.